Bounce corrections to gravitational lensing, quasinormal spectral stability and gray-body factors of Reissner-Nordstr\"om black holes: Conclusions

 \section{Conclusions}

-In this work we have investigated the weak gravitational lensing, quasinormal spectrum, and gray-body factors of the Reissner-Nordstr\"om spacetime corrected by bounce parameters.
+In this work we have investigated the weak gravitational lensing, quasinormal spectra, and gray-body factors of the Reissner-Nordstr\"om spacetime corrected by bounce parameters.
 By applying the Gauss-Bonnet theorem to the optical geometry, we find that there exists a bounce correction of the Morse potential to suppress the divergence of the deflection angle in the Reissner-Nordstr\"om spacetime.
-Moreover, we derive the Regge-Wheeler equation with the spin-dependent potential for massless scalar and electromagnetic field perturbations.
-We then observe a significant decrease in the quasinormal spectra when the bounce parameter increases, especially when $a\gg Q$, the quasinormal spectra stabilize approximately at a same value for different values of charges.
+Moreover, we derive the master wave equations with the spin-dependent potentials for massless scalar and electromagnetic field perturbations.
+We then observe that the spectra have the same behavior in large bounce parameters for different multipole numbers and they decrease significantly if $a\gg Q$.
+Furthermore, we compare the results computed by the Leaver's method with those by the improved WKB method, and find that the quasinormal frequencies show a high-degree agreement in the two methods at a smaller bounce parameter for the scalar and vector field perturbations.
 Finally, the results of scattering problems suggest that the corrections of bounce parameters introduced into the Reissner-Nordstr\"om spacetime lead to increasing in the gray-body factors of perturbation fields.